Ashhad-A-Kamran/Ashhad-A-Kamran/README.md

 ###

-<h5 align="left">This project implements a Retrieval-Augmented Generation (RAG) model using multiple technologies to build an AI-powered chatbot capable of answering customer inquiries.
+<p align="left">This project implements a Retrieval-Augmented Generation (RAG) model using multiple technologies to build an AI-powered chatbot capable of answering customer inquiries.
 The bot integrates Google Generative AI for embeddings and responses, FAISS for efficient vector-based document storage and retrieval, and Groq for optimized inference.
 The chatbot is powered by a custom prompt template that processes user queries and provides accurate and contextually relevant answers based on stored knowledge from documents and databases.
-The project leverages Azure Cosmos DB to store and manage document embeddings, while dynamically generating responses based on retrieved context.</h5>
+The project leverages Azure Cosmos DB to store and manage document embeddings, while dynamically generating responses based on retrieved context.</p>

 ###